alex1ai/ugr-master-cc/cli-provisioning.md

  2. Resources which will be accessible
  3. OS to run

 For the following I chose Azure cloud as provider because we have the most credit there and I have done some work with it now.
-I will provide a script to provision in _Google Cloud_ as well, just to use their CLI once as well.

 ### Location
 Let's start with the location of the server.
 I found [this](https://www.petri.com/tips-choosing-microsoft-azure-region) website which offers